Formula 1 brings Turkish Grand Prix back on calendar

-Formula One fleshed out its 2020 calendar to 17 races on Tuesday, with the Chinese Grand Prix canceled due to the COVID-19 pandemic but Turkey back on for the first time since 2011 and Bahrain handed two rounds.
+Formula One is set to return to Turkey following a nine-year gap after organizers fleshed out its 2020 calendar of 17 races on Tuesday with the addition of Istanbul Park while canceling the Chinese Grand Prix due to the COVID-19 pandemic.

-The sport said in a statement that Turkey's Istanbul Park circuit would host a race on Nov.
-15 before a Bahrain double in late November and early December and Abu Dhabi ending the season on Dec.
-13 at Yas Marina.
+The Turkish Grand Prix, previously held between 2005 and 2011, will take place on Nov.
+15 at Istanbul Park, while Bahrain will host a double-header on Nov.
+26 and Dec.
+6 at its Sakhir Circuit.

+The coronavirus-shortened 2020 season will then conclude as usual with the Abu Dhabi Grand Prix at Yas Marina on Dec.
+13.

-All six grands prix held so far since the delayed season started in Austria in July have been held behind closed doors.
+All six Grand Prix held so far since the delayed season started in Austria in July have been held behind closed doors.

-The original schedule, published before the pandemic, envisaged a record 22 races, but fixtures such as Monaco had to be cancelled and a new calendar drawn up with a mix of old favorites and new venues.
+The original schedule envisaged a record 22 races, but fixtures such as Monaco had to be canceled and a new calendar drawn up with a mix of old favorites and new venues.

 China's race in Shanghai had looked doubtful for some time due to the virus.

-Istanbul's circuit was popular with drivers if not the locals whose attendance was scarce.
-The only current drivers to have won there are Kimi Raikkonen, six times world champion Lewis Hamilton and four times champion Sebastian Vettel.
+Istanbul's circuit was popular with drivers though not with the locals, whose attendance was scarce.
+The only current drivers to have won there are Kimi Raikkonen, six-time world champion Lewis Hamilton and four-time champion Sebastian Vettel.

 "It's an old-school circuit, something I was watching on TV when I was younger.
 (That) massive left-hander, flat-out, is going to be pretty impressive," Renault's Esteban Ocon told reporters recently.